See More.

 Shelters and Outreach

-Workers in homeless shelters, drop-in centers, and street outreach dealing with complex overlaps of trauma, addiction, mental illness, and survival behavior.
+For workers operating close to volatility with limited backup, limited privacy, and complex overlaps of trauma, addiction, mental illness, and survival behavior.

 Community Mental Health